 - Tamsin A. Knox, MD, MPH, Editor (Tufts University, Tufts Clinical and Translational Science Institute)

 - Laurel Yasko, MPPM, RN, CCRC, Editor (University of Pittsburgh, Clinical and Translational Science Institute)

 - Frederick W. Luthardt, DBe, MA, Contributor (Johns Hopkins University, Institute for Clinical and Translational Research)

 - Ann J. Melvin, MD, MPH, and Jason Malone, MPA, Contributors (University of Washington, Institution of Translational Health Sciences)

 - Nancy Needler, BS, CCRC, Contributor (University of Rochester, Clinical and Translational Science Institute)

 - Marie Rape, RN, BSN, Contributor (University of North Carolina, North Carolina Translational and Clinical Sciences Institute)

-- Carson Reider, PhD, Contributor (The Ohio State University, Center for Clinical and Translational Science and The Neuroscience Research Institute)
+- Carson Reider, PhD, Contributor (The Ohio State University Center for Neuroscience Research Institute)